Ryvian/personal-site/content/home/experience.md

   Advisor: Prof. Linhai Song

    * Built a tool to visualize critical sections in Rust, to help developers avoid double-locking bugs
-   * Workded on measurement and comparison of anti-virus engines, to suggest ways for researchers to using VirusTotal reliably
+   * Worked on measurement and comparison of anti-virus engines, to suggest ways for researchers to using VirusTotal reliably

   """